scala/improvement-proposals/content/dedented-string-literals.md

 ### Verbosity & Visual Clarity

 Using traditional `""".stripMargin` strings with `|` and `.stripMargin` is very verbose, which interferes with visually reading the code.
+There are many different ways to format them, none of them particularly good, and many of them bad.

 Furthermore, very often you don't want the leading or trailing newline either, which means you need to put text on the first line of the multi-line string which breaks vertical